1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The Obverse Of The 1959 Penny

-The obverse of the 1959 penny carries an image that will be familiar to any American.
-It shows President Abraham Lincoln in profile facing right.
-And it’s the same portrait that’s appeared on every Lincoln cent dating right back to 1909.
+The obverse of the 1959 penny shows President Abraham Lincoln in profile facing right — the same portrait that has appeared on every Lincoln cent since 1909.

 The Reverse Of The 1959 Penny

-The denomination is inscribed boldly in full capitals long the lower edge of the coin.
-At the top, curving along the upper coin edge, are the words “UNITED STATES OF AMERICA”.Immediately below them, the Latin motto “E PLURIBUS UNUM” is inscribed over two lines.
+The denomination “ONE CENT” is inscribed boldly in full capitals along the lower edge.
+“UNITED STATES OF AMERICA” curves along the upper edge, with the Latin motto “E PLURIBUS UNUM” — meaning “From the many, one” — inscribed immediately below it over two lines.

 Other Features Of The 1959 Penny

-To be classed as red or brown, a coin must be the same color over at least 95% of its total surface area.
-If it isn’t, it’s classified as red and brown.
-All other things being equal, red coins are the most valuable, brown coins the least, and red and brown somewhere in between.
+A coin must be the same color over at least 95% of its surface to qualify as RD or BN.
+If it falls between those thresholds, it receives the RB designation.
+All other things being equal, Red coins are the most valuable, Brown coins the least valuable, and Red-Brown coins fall in between.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)